Profile information

 - free food and accommodation in our hostel,

-- a great experience and a friendly atmosphere,
+- a great experience and a friendly atmosphere, if there is a click between us!

 - an opportunity to meet wonderful people from all around the world,

-- lots of laughs!What else ...
+- lots of laughs !What else ...

 Udabno is a small village, located in the middle of nowhere, just a few kilometres from UNESCO David Gareji Monastery.
 A very special place, one in its kind.